Joris Hoefnagel

-Joris Hoefnagel or Georg Hoefnagel (1542, in Antwerp - 24 July 1601, in Vienna) was a Flemish painter, printmaker, miniaturist, draftsman and merchant.
+Joris Hoefnagel or Georg Hoefnagel (1542 - 24 July 1601) was a Flemish painter, printmaker, miniaturist, draftsman and merchant.
 He is noted for his illustrations of natural history subjects, topographical views, illuminations and mythological works.
 He was one of the last manuscript illuminators and made a major contribution to the development of topographical drawing.

 His manuscript illuminations and ornamental designs played an important role in the emergence of floral still-life painting as an independent genre in northern Europe at the end of the 16th century.
 The almost scientific naturalism of his botanical and animal drawings served as a model for a later generation of Netherlandish artists.
 Through these nature studies he also contributed to the development of natural history and he was thus a founder of proto-scientific inquiry.

 Life

 Early years

-Joris Hoefnagel was the son of Jacob Hoefnagel, a dealer in diamonds and luxury goods such as tapestries, and his wife Elisabeth Vezelaer, daughter of the Antwerp mint master Joris Vezelaer.
+Joris Hoefnagel was born in Antwerp, the son of Jacob Hoefnagel, a dealer in diamonds and luxury goods such as tapestries, and his wife Elisabeth Vezelaer, daughter of the Antwerp mint master Joris Vezelaer.
 As his father likely wished him to enter the family business, he received a comprehensive humanistic education.
 He spoke, in addition to his native Dutch, several languages and was able to write poetry and play various musical instruments.
 In one of his works, Hoefnagel described himself as self-taught as an artist.
 However, according to the early Flemish biographer Karel van Mander he received his first art lessons from Hans Bol, probably in the period 1570–1576 before he permanently left Antwerp.
 This apprenticeship with Hans Bol is not documented.
 Hans Bol likely introduced Hoefnagel to miniature painting.